Call Us

 1. Try to relax

 If you’re lying awake at night with your heart pounding, it’s likely your fight or flight response has been triggered.
 In these situations, try to get your body back into a relaxed, resting state.
-It sounds really simple, but just inhaling slowly and deeply can help massively.
+It sounds simple, but just using deep breathing exercises can help massively.
 Take a deep breath through your nose, feeling your whole abdomen rise as you do so, before breathing out slowly through your mouth.
 Doing this for a few minutes can help you to feel calmer and more relaxed.

 2. Get up and do something